rahulvenugopal/Harry-Potter-Book-Analysis/README.md

 Note : Add one small image theming each book, book name, update font to Lumos or HP font

+Also do annotations, smallest chapter, largest chapter, smallest and largest book

 ##### Number of unique words in each book

 ##### Number of unique characters in each book